-Usual dose for children is worked out on the basis of child’s weight in kilograms.
+The usual dose for children is worked out on the basis of a child’s weight in kilograms.
 The starting dose is 0.3mg per kg body weight per day.

 There are 80 major drugs that are known to interact with captopril like all types of medications containing aliskiren.

-If someone is overdosed might have symptoms of severe dizziness, fainting, fast heartbeat, hypotension breathlessness or passing out.
-This has to be reported to the medical health professional and seek a medical help urgently.
+If someone has overdosed might have symptoms of severe dizziness, fainting, fast heartbeat, hypotension breathlessness or passing out.
+This has to be reported to the medical health professional and seek medical help urgently.

 Some of the reported adverse reactions are based on the clinical trials which may be renal impairment, neutropenia, skin rashes, hypotension, tachycardia, taste impairment, angioedema, dysgeusia and may also lead to heart problems.